josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 # Acknowledgments

-Thanks to Sean Turner, Richard Barnes, and Alissa Cooper for discussions of possible structures, and to the attorneys of Morgan Lewis for their advice on possible legal impacts.
+Thanks to Jari Arkko, Richard Barnes, Alissa Cooper, Brian Haberman, and Sean Turner for discussions of possible structures, and to the attorneys of Morgan Lewis for their advice on possible legal impacts.